List of Rugby World Cup red cards: Details

 Unique amongst the seven tournaments, no players were sent off during the 48 games of the 2003 Rugby World Cup.

 Two players were shown red cards for two teams at the 2007 Rugby World Cup, both on the same day.
 Tongan Hale T-Pole was dismissed in the final ten minutes of the match against Samoa when he elbowed substitute Leo Lafaiali'i in the face.
 He had received several warnings from the referee prior to the incident.
 Namibian Jacques Nieuwenhuis received his red card after a dangerous tackle on Frenchman Sébastien Chabal.
 The resultant enquiry decided that Nieuwenhuis had recklessly but not intentionally tackled Chabal around the head and gave him a one match ban.

 Two players were sent off during the 2011 Rugby World Cup.
 Samoa's Paul Williams was reprimanded for striking a South African player but escaped a ban when it was deemed that his actions were not heavy, had no adverse effect on the game, and that there were "compelling on-field and/or off-field aggravating features".
 Wales captain Sam Warburton was sent off in the semi-final against France because he did not safely return a player to the floor after a tackle.
 The decision was controversial with several commentators believing that it should only be a yellow card because Warburton did not drive the player into the ground.
 Austin Healey was one of several current and former players who criticised the dismissal on Twitter, calling it a "most ridiculous decision".
 However, the red card was upheld after the match and Warburton was given a three-week ban.
-Warburton became only the second player to be dismissed in a semi-final, the latest stage towards the final that any player has received a red card.
+Warburton became only the second player to be dismissed in a semi-final.
 Coincidentally, the other player, Huw Richards, was also representing Wales.